pchain-org/pweb3/docs/web3-pi-net.rst

 .. code-block:: javascript

-    web3.eth.net.getNetworkType([callback])
+    web3.pi.net.getNetworkType([callback])

 Guesses the chain the node is connected by comparing the genesis hashes.

-.. note:: It's recommended to use the :ref:`web3.eth.getChainId <eth-chainId>` method to detect the currently connected chain.
+.. note:: It's recommended to use the :ref:`web3.pi.getChainId <pi-chainId>` method to detect the currently connected chain.

 -------
 Returns